panlm/partner-lab-taiwan/karan/karan_sa_setup.rst

 Installing Karan
 =================

 .. note:: The karan installer is very large and might be best to use a VDI connection to download the file from http://10.21.64.50/images/Karan-1.6.0.0.exe and then map the download to you Guest VM.

-If you download the karan-installer_ locally to your Mac, you'll need to establish a cifs connetion
+If you download the karan-installer_ locally to your Mac, you'll need to establish a cifs connection

 .. code-block:: bash

   % cifs://<karan-guest-vm-ipaddress>/c$

-.. note:: The karan.exe link referenced is current and has been sourced as of January 2018.
+.. note:: The karan.exe link referenced was sourced as of January 2018.

 Upload the karan installer to the Karan Guest VM and launch the Karan installer...
 When prompted, populate the fields as follows:

-- Select http as required
+- Select HTTP.
+DO NOT SELECT HTTPS (Default)!!
 - Set the port to 8090 (note that this must not be changed and port 8090 must be allowed through the Windows firewall on both host and client VMs)
 - Set the number of Karan instances to 1 (typical for demo/lab environments)
 - Enter the IP Address of the Karan instance.
 The IP address must be accessible from the Calm/Prism Central VM!